bottkars/pks-jump-azure/README.md

 <img src="https://docs.pivotal.io/images/icon_microsoft_azure@2x.png" width="100">

 pks-jump-azure creates an ubuntu based jumpbox to deploy Pivotal PKS (1.3 and above) on azure.
-it is based on an deployment [azure rm deployment template](./azuredeploy.json).
+it is based on an  [azure rm deployment template](./azuredeploy.json).

-Cloning or downloading the repo is not required, as the arm automation takes care for all scripts.
+*Cloning or downloading the repo is not required, as the arm automation takes care for all scripts*

 It will pave the infrastructure using Pivotal [terraforming-azure](https://github.com/pivotal-cf/terraforming-azure).
 Pivotal Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).